BDC Hamburger Icon

 Chief experience officer (CXO)

 The CXO, also known as the customer experience officer, focuses on that — a great customer experience.
-Their responsibility is to ensure that the organization’s consumers have a good experience with the products or services offered.
+Their responsibility is to ensure that the organization’s customers have a good experience with the products or services offered.

 Did You Know?Did you know